Theodor Reimann: Club career

 Reimann played for AC Považská Bystrica during wartime.
 He played for Slovan Bratislava for the majority of his career, winning three consecutive league titles with the club in 1949, 1950 and 1951.
 In the early 1950s Reimann set a record of not conceding a goal in the Czechoslovak First League for 769 minutes, a record that he held until Sparta Prague goalkeeper Petr Čech surpassed this mark in November 2001.
 In 1955 Reimann played for Tatran Prešov in a player-coach capacity, under which terms he continued at Iskra Žilina in 1956.

 International career

 Reimann represented two national teams; due to the separation of Czechoslovakia during World War II he was able to play for Slovakia between 1939 and 1943.
 He played fourteen times for Slovakia.
 After the war, the Slovakia team ceased to play matches and Reimann began to play for Czechoslovakia.
 Although he only made five appearances for Czechoslovakia, he did play in the 1954 FIFA World Cup, keeping goal in Czechoslovakia's 2–0 defeat against reigning World Cup champions Uruguay.

 Coaching career

-He coached MŠK Žilina, Lokomotíva Košice, FC Nitra, and Jednota Trenčín.
+Reimann coached MŠK Žilina, Lokomotíva Košice, FC Nitra, and Jednota Trenčín.